Medesen/ML-portfolio/rag_pipeline/README.md

 ### Key Technical Decisions

 **Chunking comparison:** Rather than assume one approach is best, I implemented three strategies and measured their performance empirically.
 The evaluation showed fixed chunking winning, which makes sense for highly structured documentation where semantic boundaries don't necessarily align with information boundaries.

+**Hybrid search:** I implemented Reciprocal Rank Fusion (RRF) to combine BM25 keyword search with semantic embeddings.
+This addresses the weakness of pure semantic search on exact technical terms (e.g., "fit_transform", "GridSearchCV").
+The alpha parameter (default 0.7) controls the balance: 70% semantic, 30% keyword.
+BM25 tokenization uses Porter stemming and stopword removal for better term matching.

+**Query rewriting:** Before retrieval, queries are rewritten by the LLM to improve search quality.
+The rewriter clarifies ambiguous phrases, expands abbreviations (e.g., "PCA" → "Principal Component Analysis PCA"), adds relevant sklearn synonyms, and removes conversational filler.
+Results are cached to avoid redundant LLM calls.
+If rewriting fails, the system gracefully falls back to the original query.

 **Local LLM trade-off:** I chose Ollama with Llama 3.2 over cloud APIs.
 This means slower inference (~2-3s vs ~0.5s) and lower quality answers, but it eliminates API costs and makes the project completely reproducible for anyone who clones it.